 Experience physiological relationships between metabolic, skeleton-muscular, respiratory, cardiovascular, and endocrinologic systems.

 Elevate your perception of relationships from the very direct (RAP to CO in hemorrhage) to the very indirect (GI tract blood flow to blood volume in hemorrhage).

 Understand physiology as a holistic integration of coordinated and uncoordinated components whose responses we observe.

-The student decides what to investigate: Drag and drop variables to create graphs to illustrate hundreds of physiological interactions in either parametric or autonomous (time-dependent) coordinates.
-To aid this process, the lab modules include short manuals that guide the student through a suggested rendering of the lab.
+The student decides what to investigate: Change variables to create graphs to illustrate hundreds of physiological interactions in either parametric or autonomous (time-dependent) coordinates.
+To aid this process, the case studies include short manuals that guide the student through a suggested rendering of the case study.
 Although, being powered by HumMod™, students are free to chart their own course.

 Work with us!
-While we have many more labs currently in development, you may have something you would like to see that we have not thought of.
-Drop us a line at email@example.com with your requests and we will work together to develop material for your classroom.
+While we have many more case studies currently in development, you may have something you would like to see that we have not thought of.
+Drop us a line at firstname.lastname@example.org with your requests and we will work together to develop material for your classroom.